 Research Interests: DB's research interests, since his Vienna days, have centered on programming methodology: methods as sets of principles for selecting and applying mathematics-based analysis and construction techniques and tools in order efficiently to construct efficient artefacts -- notably software.
 DB sees his main contributions to be in the research, development and propagation of formal specification principles and techniques.
 Currently DB focuses on the triptych of (1) domain engineering, (2) requirements engineering and (3) software design methods -- emphasising such that relate these in mathematical as well as technical ways: (1) intrinsic, support technology, management & organisation, rules & regulation, and human behaviour facets of domains; and (2) projection, instantiation, extension and initialisation of domain requirements, etc.

-Acknowledgements: Among the very many people for whom DB has a special, professional fondness, people who have helped DB in his professional career, he wishes to bear tribute, in approximate chronological order, to (the late) Cai Kinberg, Gunnar Wedell, Jean Paul Jacob, Gerald Weinberg, (the late) Gene Amdahl, Ed Sussenguth, Tien Chi (T.C.)
-Chen, Lotfi Zadeh, (the late) Ted Codd, (the late) John W. Backus, (the late) Peter Lucas, Cliff Jones, (the late) Hans Bekic, Kurt Walk, Christian Gram, Ole N. Oest, Erich Neuhold, (the late) Søren Prehn, Sir Tony Hoare, Hans Langmaack, Larry Druffel, Zhou Chao Chen, Kokichi Futatsugi, Chris George and Klaus Havelund.
+Acknowledgements: Among the very many people for whom DB has a special, professional fondness, people who, in various ways, have supported DB in his professional career, he wishes to bear tribute, in approximate chronological order, to (the late) Cai Kinberg, Gunnar Wedell, Jean Paul Jacob, Peter Johansen, (the late) Gerald Weinberg, (the late) Gene Amdahl, (the late) Ed Sussenguth, Tien Chi (T.C.)
+Chen, (the late) Lotfi Zadeh, (the late) Ted Codd, (the late) John W. Backus, (the late) Peter Lucas, Cliff Jones, (the late) Hans Bekic, Kurt Walk, (the late) Christian Gram, Ole N. Oest, Erich Neuhold, (the late) Søren Prehn, Sir Tony Hoare, Hans Langmaack, Larry Druffel, Zhou Chao Chen, Kokichi Futatsugi, Chris George and Klaus Havelund.